IyalooShivute-IS/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 # networkwalks-B082-week1-Cybersecurity-lab-setup
 ## **Cybersecurity Lab Setup**

 Creating an isolated virtual lab for penetration testing and ethical hacking practice.

+In this lab, I will be able to practice hacking tools, scanning and malware testing without putting my actual computer or my home and work network at risk.

 ## __Project Overview and Purpose__